 What makes for a successful distribution center design?

 You must start strategically.
 Look five to seven years down the line and understand the growth within the warehouse and impact on the supply chain.
 Take the base line and grow it out.
 Determine the growth in sales and see how SKUs are growing in order to make a good projection.
+Will you want more automation for your distribution center?
+Will you need more storage space as your company grows?
+Think about these things now.

 It is important to not simply take averages throughout the year.
 There is simply too much variability in the retail environment.
 It is possible that a large percentage of sales can occur in a short period of time.
 Merely averaging out the year will lead to faulty determinations as to how the distribution center runs and how it should run in the future.
 You must examine the peaks and valleys in order to overcome that variability.